 This IOC is created by the ML testing MnS producer and reported to the consumer, and it contains the following attributes:

-- identifier of the tested ML entity;
+- identifier of the tested ML model;

-- the associated ML entity testing request;
+- the associated ML model testing request;

-- the associated ML entity testing process;
+- the associated ML model testing process;

 - testing result indicating the success or failure and containing the inference output for each testing data example for successful case, and the failure reason for the failed case;

-- performance metrics (e.g. "accuracy", "precision", "F1 score") and trustworthiness metrics (see AI/ML trustworthiness indicators defined in clause 5.3.1.2.1) of the ML entity when performing on the testing data.
+- performance metrics (e.g. "accuracy", "precision", "F1 score") and trustworthiness metrics (see AI/ML trustworthiness indicators defined in clause 5.3.1.2.1) of the ML model when performing on the testing data.

 The examples of IOCs and their relations between the IOCs are depicted in figure 5.1.3.4.1-1.

-Figure 5.1.3.4.1-1: Example of ML entity testing related NRMs
+Figure 5.1.3.4.1-1: Example of ML model testing related NRMs

 NOTE: The name of the IOCs and attributes are to be decided in normative phase.